zng-ui/zng/TODO/_current.md

-* Try to optimize logical tree node representation, we build the tree in a way that should let us check if a widget belongs to an ancestor only by knowing the ancestor index and its descendant count.

 * Implement quad-tree updating.
    - Do update after the frame is send, not in finalize.
    - Maybe we can separate widgets that move a lot to a "dynamic" list, instead of rebuilding the quad-tree.